The Pros and Cons of UNC

 How to get into UNC…

-#1: Apply EA — UNC does not have an Early Decision option.
-They only offer an Early Action option, which is due very early on October 15th.
-There is some evidence from past years that suggests applying EA provides an admissions boost to all applicants.
+#1: Apply EA — Like most public universities, UNC does not offer an Early Decision option (UVA is the rare exception).
+But they do offer a non-binding Early Action option, which is due very early on October 15th.
+There is some evidence from past years to suggest that applying EA provides an admissions boost to both in-state and out-of-state applicants.
 For example, for the Class of 2022, the EA rate for out-of-state applicants was 17% vs. 7% for Regular Decision.

-#3: Non-Specialists Welcome - While most top universities are looking for students who over-excel in one area — they have what’s called a “spike” — UNC is equally interested in well-rounded students who are strong in a variety of areas.
-This probably applies most specifically to in-state applicants, where the bar is not quite as high.
+#3: Non-Specialists Welcome - While most top universities are looking for students who over-excel in one area — they have what’s called a “spike” — UNC seems to be equally interested in well-rounded students who are strong in a variety of areas.
+This probably applies most specifically to in-state applicants, where the bar may not be not quite as high, but it’s still important to know.

 UNC is a leading research university that offers a beautiful tree-lined campus, a warmer climate, a relaxed and collaborative culture, and an inclusive and progressive student body.